Our guide to buy a house in Koh Lanta

 Step 6: Proceed with the transfer of ownership to buy a house in Koh Lanta

 The Land Office will collect transfer fees and taxes, which vary depending on the nature of the transaction.
-These include a 2% transfer fee, stamp duty or Specific Business Tax (depending on holding duration), and withholding tax, which is 1% for companies or a progressive rate for individuals.
+These include a 2% transfer fee, stamp duty or Specific Business Tax (depending on the holding duration), and withholding tax, which is 1% for companies or a progressive rate for individuals.

-Once the registration is completed, the buyer receives the updated title deed (for condominiums) or lease registration (for land leases).
+Once the registration is complete, the buyer receives the updated title deed (for condominiums) or lease registration (for land leases).
 Ownership of structures built on leased land must also be registered in the buyer’s name.

 Obtaining the Yellow Book and Pink Card : additional steps